Lees Court Crops

 The first step has been to retain a leading professor who specialises in the science of plant lipids to help us select the appropriate crops to study.
 He has conducted fundamental research on behalf of Seeds that has led to two key patents being developed.
 These are focused on creating synergistic combinations of plant lipids, containing essential fatty acids that lead to collagen stimulation and sirtuin gene expression.

-Seeds has invested in protecting its Intellectual Property through a comprehensive patenting process.
+Lees Court Crops has invested in protecting its Intellectual Property through a comprehensive patenting process.
 This is on-going.

 Echium has been grown at Lees Court Estate for 10 years with great success and at a recent field visit by Prof. Keith Coupland, who pioneered the cultivation of Echium as a Non-Food Crop, concluded that the "Team at Lees Court have become world leaders in the growing of Echium".